 Security Deposit Compliance

 We also represent both tenants and landlords in security deposit disputes.
-As a landlord, it is extremely important that you strictly follow the laws for taking, holding, and returning security deposits as the statutory fines for violations are substantial and strictly enforced if the property is governed by the Residential Landlord Tenant Ordinance (“RLTO”) and/or Security Deposit Return Act.
-On that same note, If you are a tenant and live in Cook County and your lease is subject to the RLTO, there are very specific rules that your landlord must follow regarding your security deposit, including but not limited to, holding the deposit in a proper interest-bearing bank account, proof that the deposit was deposited into the bank account within a certain time period after receipt, and time constraints to give lists of damages/repairs and return of the deposit at the end of your lease.
-If the landlord violates any of these very specific rules regarding your deposit, your landlord may owe you two times your deposit plus all reasonable attorneys’ fees and costs.
+As a landlord, it is extremely important that you strictly follow the laws for taking, holding, and returning security deposits as the statutory fines for violations are substantial and strictly enforced if the property is governed by the Chicago Residential Landlord Tenant Ordinance (“CRLTO”), Cook County Residential Landlord Tenant Ordinance (“CC RLTO”), the Security Deposit Interest Act and/or the Security Deposit Return Act.
+On that same note, If you are a tenant and live in Cook County and your lease is subject to any of the above, there are very specific rules that your landlord must follow regarding your security deposit, including but not limited to, holding the deposit in a proper interest-bearing bank account, proof that the deposit was deposited into the bank account within a certain time period after receipt, and time constraints to give lists of damages/repairs and return of the deposit at the end of your lease.
+If the landlord violates any of these very specific rules regarding your deposit, you may be entitled to statutory damages.
+Contact our office for a free consultation.

 Forcible Detainer Actions (Evictions)

 We also handle evictions under the Forcible Entry and Detainer Act.
 We have successfully represented hundreds of Landlords and Tenants in eviction-related matters.
 Whether the reason for the eviction is non-payment of rent, breach of lease, breach of RLTO, breach of Crime Free Housing, or any other reason, we are able to assist on both sides of the aisle.
-With Covid-19 still at play, the rules and procedures that landlords must follow in order to file an eviction under the Federal moratorium, and under the Illinois moratorium pursuant to Governor Pritzker’s executive orders, are very strict.
+The rules and procedures that landlords must follow in order to file an eviction have changed immensely since the start of Covid-19 and are very strict.
 Contact our experienced attorneys for a free consultation to discuss your matter.